sophiajt/peach/README.md

   * TODO: Check types of each argument
 * (DONE) if
 * (DONE) while
-* Playing with the while codegen, I'm noticing we could codegen a bit smarter.
+* (DONE) Playing with the while codegen, I'm noticing we could codegen a bit smarter.
 Expressions could come out with paren'd strings inside of other expressions.
 Assignments and the like would cap off the codegen.
+* TODO: if and while assume they are standalone, but they're expressions in Rust.
+C codegen needs to be able to handle this
 * TODO: mutability check
 * TODO: consistent naming
 * Add structs and member access